-Hypothyroidism and subclinical hypothyroidism are relatively common conditions defined by a deficiency of thyroid hormone.
+Hypothyroidism is a relatively common condition defined by a deficiency of thyroid hormone.
+Subclinical hypothyroidism is also quite common and is characterized by a high thyroid stimulating hormone (TSH) with normal thyroid hormone level (free thyroxine (T4)).
 The clinical presentation of hypothyroidism is highly variable and depends upon the severity of thyroid hormone deficiency and the speed at which the deficiency develops.
 Common symptoms include fatigue, cold intolerance, weight gain, constipation, dry skin, myalgia, loss of libido in both men and women, menstrual irregularities in women, and erectile dysfunction in men.
 Mental slowness, depression, apathy, headache, arthralgias, myalgias, dyspnea on exertion, hair thinning/hair loss, and hoarseness can also occur.
 Symptoms of hypothyroidism are less prominent clinically and better tolerated when there is a gradual loss of thyroid function (as in most cases of primary autoimmune hypothyroidism) compared to the rapid onset of hypothyroidism that occurs following surgical thyroidectomy or radioactive iodine ablation.

-An appropriate laboratory evaluation includes measurement of TSH and free T4 levels.
+When hypothyroidism is suspected, an appropriate laboratory evaluation begins with measurement of TSH and free T4 levels.
 An elevated TSH indicates the presence of primary hypothyroidism, while a low free T4 confirms a biochemical hypothyroid state.
 In the case of subclinical hypothyroidism, TSH is elevated above the reference range, but the free T4 is normal.
 Secondary (central) hypothyroidism is diagnosed when the serum free T4 concentration is abnormally low and the serum TSH concentration is not appropriately elevated.
 Central hypothyroidism results from inadequate TSH secretion, which can be caused by either acquired or congenital disorders of the hypothalamus or pituitary gland.

 The major aeromedical concern associated with hypothyroidism is the insidious nature of the disease, which may delay a diagnosis until symptoms become significant enough to pose a potential threat to flying/operational safety.
-For this reason, close monitoring of patients with hypothyroidism or subclinical hypothyroidism is essential.
-Importantly, improvement in the clinical symptoms of hypothyroidism can occur relatively quickly after the initiation of thyroid replacement therapy, although complete biochemical recovery may take up to several months..
-Generally, TSH does not reach steady-state for at least 6 weeks following initiation or dose adjustment of exogenous thyroid hormone.
+For this reason, close monitoring of patients with any history of overt hypothyroidism or subclinical hypothyroidism is essential.
+Importantly, improvement in the clinical symptoms of hypothyroidism can occur relatively quickly after the initiation of thyroid replacement therapy, although complete biochemical recovery may take as long as several months.
+Generally, TSH does not reach steady-state for at least six weeks following initiation or dose adjustment of exogenous thyroid hormone.
 However, an aeromedical waiver request can be initiated once a clinically euthyroid state is documented by the treating physician (i.e., the individual is asymptomatic).
-Asymptomatic subclinical hypothyroidism is not disqualifying, but repeat thyroid function tests (TSH and free T4) should be obtained at least annually.
+Asymptomatic subclinical hypothyroidism is not disqualifying, but repeat TSH and free T4 should be obtained at least annually.